Hi, I’m David.

 That, my friend, is a wonderful question.
 Quite frankly, I’m still trying to figure out the answer myself.

 I grew up in the small town of Jericho, Vermont.
-I was always one of those sporty kids, but I also lowkey highkey really liked school.
-During lunch in 4th grade I played chess every day, and at night I loved going to hockey practice.
+I was one of those sporty kids, but I also lowkey highkey really liked school.
+In 4th grade I played chess every day at lunch, and at night I did all those sporty kid things.

 Chess player and book consumer by day, hockey and baseball player by night sums up my childhood.

 At a young age I got into fitness.
 When I was 11, I did a summer camp at the gym I later worked out, Fit 2 Excel.
 [Link to V-cute insta post about this.]
-I started to grow in the gym and as an athlete.
+I started to grow in the gym and as an athlete, and in my early adolescence spent my free time watching fitness videos and reading blogs.
 At 15, as my hockey career continued onto the junior level, my life began to revolve around athletics.

 I became obsessed.
 By high school, my friends were asking me for gym guidance and programs.

 After high school, I decided to take time off from school and continue playing hockey, which led to an incredible job opportunity at Fit 2 Excel.
-I got certified the DAY after graduating high school, (I had to wait until I had my diploma to get certified) and from there I was officially a trainer.
+I got certified the DAY after graduating high school.

-At Fit 2 Excel I was immediately thrust into teaching adult classes, youth classes, and one on one personal training clients (Shout out to Milo Trabulsy, my day 1 client).
-At F2E I gained experience training people of all ages, in groups of all sizes.
-It was an incomparable real world education.
+At Fit 2 Excel I was immediately thrust into teaching adult classes, youth classes, and one on one personal training clients.
+I gained experience training people of all ages, in groups of all sizes.
+I received an incomparable real world education.

 Once hockey season ended after my first gap year, became a substitute teacher.
 There I uncovered how similar the classroom environment is from a coaching environment.
 It helped me refine my teaching style with clients and groups in the gym.

 My last season of junior hockey with the Lumberjacks, I was also the strength coach.
-I ran the workouts for both teams, including my own team (crazy right?).
+I ran the workouts for both teams, including my own team–crazy.

 Last summer, 2019, I interned with Devan McConnell and the Umass Lowell men’s hockey team, working with some of the best athletes at the pinnacle of college hockey.
 I had the privilege of being mentored by Devan, one of (in my slightly biased opinion) the best strength coaches in the nation.